Adobe XD: Features

 Adobe XD creates user interfaces for mobile and web apps.
 Many features in XD were previously either hard to use or nonexistent in other Adobe applications like Illustrator or Photoshop.

 Repeat grid

 Helps creating a grid of repeating items such as lists, and photo galleries.

 Prototype and animation

 Creates animated prototypes through linking artboards.
 These prototypes can be previewed on supported mobile devices.

 Interoperability

 XD supports and can open files from Illustrator, Photoshop, Sketch, and After Effects.
 In addition to the Adobe Creative Cloud, XD can also connect to other tools and services such as Slack and Microsoft Teams to collaborate.
 XD is also able to auto-adjust and move from macOS to Windows.
 For security, prototypes can be sent with password protection to ensure full disclosure.

 Content-Aware Layout

-Design and edit components without the nudging or the tinkering.
-Content-Aware Layout aligns and evenly-spaces as you add, remove, or resize objects.
-Make adjustments with smart controls and get back to exploring.
+Content-Aware Layout aligns and spaces objects as they are added, removed, or resized.
+This minimizes manual layout adjustment allowing you to focus on the creative design process using smart controls.